aspirina765/kafka-sparkStreaming-jupyter-notebook/README.md

-# Docker container for Kafka - Spark streaming - Cassandra
+# Docker container for Kafka - Spark streaming

-This Dockerfile sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark), and Cassandra.
+This Dockerfile sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark) and jupyter.
 It installs

 * Kafka 0.10.2.1
 * Spark 2.1.1 for Scala 2.11
-* Cassandra 3.7

 It additionnally installs

 * Anaconda distribution 4.4.0 for Python 2.7.10
 * Jupyter notebook for Python

 # Quick start-up guide